-In Table \ref{tab3} we report on the elapsed CPU time and \texttt{MVPs} required by different methods to reduce the initial residuals of the seven shifted systems by eight orders of magnitude.
-We can see that \texttt{sCMRH($m$)} was more cost-effective that \texttt{sGMRES($m$)} except for Problems $\Pi_5$ and $\Pi_6$; on Problem $\Pi_6$, \texttt{sQMRIDR(1)} required the minimum solution time.
-However, in general \texttt{sQMRIDR($s$)} converged more slowly than \texttt{sGMRES($m$)} and \texttt{sCMRH($m$)} in terms of elapsed CPU time despite the smaller number of iterations, due to the costs of performing extra inner products and vector updates, and solving small linear system with size $\mathcal{O}(s^2)$.
-The performance of the \texttt{sAd-SGMRES($m$)} method were disappointing on our test problems in terms of both \texttt{MVPs} and elapsed CPU time.
+In Table \ref{tab3}, we report on elapsed CPU time and \texttt{MVPs} required by different iterative methods to reduce the initial residuals by eight orders of magnitude.
+Except for Problems $\Pi_5$ and $\Pi_6$, \texttt{sCMRH($m$)} is more cost-effective that \texttt{sGMRES($m$)}.
+In general \texttt{sQMRIDR($s$)} requires less iterations but more CPU time to converge.
+One exception is Problem $\Pi_6$, where \texttt{sQMRIDR(1)} is the fastest solver.
+In our experiments, \texttt{sAd-SGMRES($m$)} is not a competitive choice in terms of both \texttt{MVPs} and elapsed CPU time.

-As in the previous subsection, to analyse the sensitivity of the convergence to the shift parameters, we plot the relative residual histories of the five shifted Krylov subspace solvers on each linear system in Fig. \ref{fig2}.
-The vertical axis shows the $\log_{10}$ of relative residual norms, and the horizontal axis represents the number of matrix-vector products.
-Like in the previous experiments, \texttt{sGMRES($m$)} converged more rapidly on the additional systems than on the seed systems.
-The \texttt{sCMRH($m$)} convergence history was very similar to that of \texttt{sGMRES($m$)}.
-We note that the final \texttt{sCMRH($m$)} solutions were slightly more accurate than those computed by the other solvers, and the \texttt{sGMRES($m$)} residual norms were smaller than the \texttt{sQMRIDR($s$)} ones.
-We conclude that \texttt{sCMRH($m$)} is a promising alternative to other shifted Krylov subspace methods on this set of problems.
+The convergence histories and the final accuracies of \texttt{sGMRES($m$)} and \texttt{sCMRH($m$)} are once again comparable based on the relative residual histories plotted in Fig. \ref{fig2}.
+The approximate solutions computed by \texttt{sCMRH($m$)} are slightly more accurate than for the other solvers, whereas the final residual norms of \texttt{sGMRES($m$)} are smaller than those of \texttt{sQMRIDR($s$)}.
+We conclude that \texttt{sCMRH($m$)} can be an interesting alternative to other shifted Krylov subspace methods for this set of problems.